nwaweru/studio/README.md

 ## Disclaimer

 Kindly use the repo as a template.

-My setup may not work for you plus I am always updating the repo.
+My setup may not work for you plus I am always messing with the repo.